 Driving and Dementia: When to Give up the Keys

 After a dementia diagnosis, one of the many concerns facing caregivers is whether driving is still a safe option for their loved one.
-Some people with mild dementia are able to drive safely for years, but because most dementia is progressive and motor and cognitive skills get worse over time, at some point driving becomes dangerous.
+Some people with mild dementia are able to drive safely for years, but because most dementia is progressive and motor and cognitive skills get worse over time, at some point driving and dementia becomes dangerous.
 Unfortunately, it is often up to families and caregivers to make this difficult decision before there is a crisis.
 If you are caring for a loved one with dementia, here are some warning signs to help you know when to act and strategies to support you through this decision.